akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 For me, both are a reaction to complicated dynamic CMS's, or complex custom micro-services deployed to cloud hosting.
 Over the years of learning the intricacies of Drupal 6 and Wordpress, learning how to customize Blogger templates, and learning Docker and Docker Swarm, I came away with a distaste of the burden it is to host a complex content management system which dynamically generates pages.
 At one time I was maintaining 10 or so Drupal instances for different websites, managing multiple VPS's, facing a never ending grind of updating modules on each site, and worrying how I would pay the hosting bill.

 As a result of those experiences I developed my own static website generator, AkashaCMS.
-With it my sites use modern HTML, the content is edited in Markdown, there is a consistent look across the site and the freedom to use any layout on any page.
-The hosting bill is minuscule, and the page load time for users of the websites is excellent.
+With it the hosting bill is minuscule, and the page load time for users of the websites is excellent.

-The JAMStack and static website generator proponents are preaching a similar vision, so let's start with this question...
+The JAMStack and static website generator proponents are preaching a similar vision - modern HTML+CSS+JS - static assets for speed - simplified deployment - eliminating complexity - so let's start with this question...

 # What is JAMStack?